ylin36/python/README.md

 see above example, where base print_area is overridden

 ### 6.6.3 abstract class
-above Shape class can be abstract if init function isn't defined like so
+above Shape class can be abstract if init function isn't defined, but it can technically still be called
 ```
 class Shape:
   def print_area(self):